sighupio/fury-getting-started/fury-on-eks/README.md

 ## Step 3 - Installation

 Each module is a Kustomize project.
-Kustomize allows to group together related Kubernetes resources and combine them to create more complex deployment.
+Kustomize allows to group together related Kubernetes resources and combine them to create more complex deployments.
 Moreover, it is flexible, and it enables a simple patching mechanism for additional customization.

 To deploy the Fury distribution, use the following root `kustomization.yaml` located `/demo/manifests/kustomization.yaml`: